Skip to main content

 Not So Among You: The Kingdom's Radical Redefinition of Greatness

 Then Jesus makes his pivot — and it is more radical than it first appears.
 He does not say "among you, the greatest must serve."
-He abandons the word archon, meaning ruler or leader, entirely.
+He abandons the word meaning ruler or leader, entirely.
 He does not rehabilitate positional authority or put servants at the top of the same hierarchy.
 He replaces the framework.
 Whoever wants to be μέγας (megas) — great — in the Kingdom must become διάκονος (diakonos) — a servant, an attendant, one who waits on others.
-And whoever wants to be first — πρῶτος (protos) — must become δοῦλος (doulos) — a bondservant, one whose entire will is given over to another (Matthew 20:26-27).
+And whoever wants to be first — πρῶτος (protos) — must become δοῦλος (doulos) — a bondservant, one whose entire purpose is given over to another (Matthew 20:26-27).

 The German Church and the Misuse of Romans 13